 As Chief Financial & Operating Officer, Stephen has responsibility for all non-instructional operations of the school and is a member of the Hyde Senior Leadership Team.
 Before joining Hyde Leadership Charter School, Stephen was Chief Operating Officer of TurtleBay Advisory Services LLC, a business advisory firm in New York City, which provided project management and business transformation expertise to the financial services industry.
 At TurtleBay, Stephen was the senior financial officer and oversaw human resources, vendor and contract management, and customer experience.
 Stephen is a skilled manager of financial operations and has held senior executive positions at both world-class banks and asset management firms, including The Capital Group Companies, Mellon Financial Corp., and Bankers Trust Co.

 Stephen is dedicated to educating children and is especially passionate about providing all children with equal access to excellent schools.
 He is currently a Trustee at Manhattan Country School, a progressive, mission-based school in New York City founded by his parents over 50 years ago.
 Stephen is a graduate of Connecticut College, where he majored in government and English.
 He is a native New Yorker, where he currently lives with his wife and son.

-Lex is in her fifth year as Middle School Director.
+Lex is currently Chief Academic Officer after her ninth year as Middle School Director.
 She received an undergraduate degree from Middlebury College and two master’s degrees from both Pace University and Columbia University.
-Lex holds her master’s degrees in Education and a New York Principal Certification.
+Lex holds her master’s degree in Education and a New York Principal Certification.